 Perhaps, there are chances that the website owner migrated to a new host and has recently made the DNS changes.
 Hence, taking time to resolve the new IP addresses, therefore revisiting the site after a few hours should also work in such cases.

-In my case, switching from the default DNS to the one from Google Public DNS proved to be the savior.
-If you’re concerned with Google, you can use Cloudflare DNS addresses.
+In my case, switching from the default DNS to the one from Google Public DNS worked.
+If you’re concerned with Google, you can use CloudFlare DNS addresses 1.1.1.1.